-How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu Signage
+How a Modern Restaurant Upgraded Its Customer Experience with Digital Menu board?

 Lack of Flexibility